 For example, a researcher trying to collect data about the best fish feeds to enable fast growth in fishes will have to ask questions like, What kind of fish is considered?
 Is the data meant to be quantitative or qualitative?
 What is the content of the fish feed?
-Growth rate in fishes after feeding on it, and so on.
+The growth rate in fishes after feeding on it, and so on.

-After developing the research questions, researchers use them as a guide to identify relevant data from the data repository.
+After developing the research questions, researchers use them as a guide to identifying relevant data from the data repository.
 For example, if the kind of data to be collected is qualitative, a researcher can filter out qualitative data.

 Any answer that doesn’t satisfy both, is not a solution.